 Control premiums are popular during takeover bids, where large companies acquire a large number of shares in order to gain ownership control of the target.
 Typically, control premiums can be in the 20%-30% range of the target’s current share price and can sometimes go up to 70%.

 Reasons for a Control Premium

-Stockholders that own a large portion of the company’s stock can determine the direction of the company, with the minority stockholders exercising minimal influence on the company’s activities.
+Stockholders that own a large portion of the company’s stock can determine the direction of the company, with the minority stockholders exercising a minimal influence on the company’s activities.
 Some of the decisions that the majority stockholders make include:

 - Select management and set their compensation

 - Buy, sell, and pledge assets